rwth-i6/rasr/CONTRIBUTING.md

 Coding conventions

 - use clangformat
-- no tabs, 4 spaces per indentation level
 - camel case for files and directories (start with a capital)
 - camel case for variables (classes: start with capital, everything else: start with lower case)
 - avoid abbreviations
 - avoid subdirectories
-- private variables should end with an underscore
+- private members should end with an underscore
 - include guard should include folder name
 - no exceptions